mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2014-07-03-moving-the-loupe.md

 <div class="notice--warning" markdown="1">
 #### Full Screen Zoom and Grid Indicator
-The loupe shown below has been retired and replaced with a more traditional zoom tool in Paper 3.
-Pinch the screen now magnifies the entire canvas giving you more room to work with.
+The loupe shown below has been retired and replaced with a more traditional zoom tool in Paper v3.
+Pinching the screen now magnifies the entire canvas allowing for more room to work.
 As you magnify, a grid of dots appear on the screen to indicate how far you've zoomed in.
 </div>

 ## Why is This Important?